 Our goal is to solve the financial life cycle of international students so we are currently focused on two key markets — the US and the UK.

 What were the practical learning elements in your course and do you get to apply them to your current job role?

-The key learning outcomes from the courses at Singapore Management University such as data analytics and data modelling.
+The key learning outcomes at Singapore Management University were from the courses such as data analytics and data modelling.
 While building a risk profile of a user, I applied the principle of identifying new data points — not the extensive historical data used by traditional financial institutions.

 I’m hopeful that this risk model will be much more effective given the successful deployment by companies addressing the pain points of thin-file customers.